rodeso/ldts.pets/docs/REPORT.md

 ### TESTING

-Only Unit Testing for Enitity creation and Damage calculation.

 ### SELF-EVALUATION
+Everyone invested their time and skill making this project, and seeing it run made it all worth it.
+Each of us worked on different parts of the project independently, as well as together giving each other important insight.
+We consider it a valuable experience, as it improved our java and principle/pattern skills, as well as our team work

-- Afonso Mansilha =
+- Afonso Mansilha = 1/3
-- Eduardo Cruz =
+- Eduardo Cruz = 1/3
-- Rodrigo de Sousa =
+- Rodrigo de Sousa = 1/3